SilverSkelly/My_favorate_artist/README.md

 <br>

 <ul>
-    <li> co-writer and director of rango, pirates of the caribbean, the ring, and others.
+    <li> co-writer and director of rango, pirates of the caribbean, the ring, and others.</li>
 </ul>

 <h2>Dan Houser <h2>